Germany–Palestine relations

-Germany–Palestine are relations between the Federal Republic of Germany and the State of Palestine.
-Germany does not recognize Palestine diplomatically (See: International recognition of the State of Palestine).
+Germany–Palestine relations are relations between the Federal Republic of Germany and the State of Palestine.
+Germany does not recognize Palestine diplomatically (See: International recognition of Palestine).
 However, Germany has a Representation Office in Ramallah, while there is also a Palestinian Mission in Berlin.
 There are numerous contacts between both societies, and Germany provides economic support to the Palestinian Territories through development partnerships.
 Germany is diplomatically committed to a two-state solution and has acted as a mediator in the Arab–Israeli conflict in the past.

 History

 From the year 1840, there was a Prussian Consulate in Palestine, which later passed to the German Empire.
 In the late 19th century, Jews from German-speaking countries also began to migrate to Palestine to pursue the zionist vision of Theodor Herzl.
-During First World War, the Ottoman Empire, which then controlled Palestine, allied itself with Germany and the Middle Powers.
+Also, some Christian German Templer colonies sprung up in Palestine in this time.
+At its height, the Templer community in Palestine numbered 2,000 people.
+During First World War, the Ottoman Empire, which then controlled Palestine, allied itself with Germany and its allies.
 After the defeat of the Central Powers, the League of Nations gave Britain a mandate to administer Palestine, and Germany had no official relations with the area until 1926.
 Until then, German representation was handled by the Spanish consulate.
 The coming to power of Adolf Hitler in Germany in 1933 led to a wave of emigration of German Jews, many of whom sought refuge in Palestine and joined settlers already there.
 The Grand Mufti of Jerusalem, Mohammed Amin al-Husseini, collaborated closely with the Nazis in the 1930s and also lived in Germany.
 Here he spread Nazi propaganda to the Arab world and urged Arabs to support the Germans.
 Nazi Germany also supported the uprising of the Palestinians against the British colonial power with funds and weapons.
-After the defeat of Germany, al-Husseini fled to Egypt and lost his status as leader of the Palestinian independence movement, but his antisemitic and antizionistic Ideas, however, strongly influenced later movements.
+After the defeat of Germany, al-Husseini fled to Egypt and lost his status as leader of the Palestinian independence movement, but his antisemitic and antizionistic ideas strongly influenced later movements.